Kriton Lendoudis: European and Asian Le Mans Series

 Lendoudis and Águas moved to the European Le Mans Series in 2023, entering the final year of the LMGTE class at AF Corse alongside Ulysse de Pauw.
 Though the trio finished all but one race in the points, their efforts were only enough for eighth place in the teams' championship.
 In the historic race at Spa meanwhile, Lendoudis won race 2 whilst piloting his Mercedes C11.

 For the 2024 ELMS season, Lendoudis moved up to the LMP2 class with Algarve Pro Racing, racing in the Pro-Am category together with former Le Mans class winner Richard Bradley and young pro Alex Quinn.
-After two races where they finished off the podium, the #20 APR trio benefited from good strategy at Imola to take victory.
+After two races where they finished off the podium, the No. 20 APR trio benefited from good strategy at Imola to take victory.
 With Lendoudis remaining clean throughout the next few races, the team extended their podium streak by finishing third at Spa and second at Mugello to set up a final-round title decider.
 The team decided to gamble during the final stint, leaving Quinn out of the pits and forcing him to stretch his fuel all the way to the end.
-They led the race until the final lap, when a slowing Quinn was eventually caught by Bent Viscaal, demoting the #20 APR crew to second in the race and the Pro-Am championship.
+They led the race until the final lap, when a slowing Quinn was eventually caught by Bent Viscaal, demoting the No. 20 APR crew to second in the race and the Pro-Am championship.

 In the winter of 2024, Lendoudis partnered Quinn and Olli Caldwell at APR in the Asian Le Mans Series.
 After finishing third in race 2 at Sepang and race 1 in Dubai, Lendoudis celebrated victory in Dubai race 2 thanks in part to a standout performance by Quinn.
 A fuel strategy gamble in race 1 at Yas Marina yielded a second place, but a technical issue on Sunday meant that the #20 APR crew dropped to fourth in the final standings.

 Alongside Quinn and Caldwell, Lendoudis returned to contest the 2025 ELMS season in Algarve Pro's #20 car.
 They finished second in the Barcelona season opener and ended up sixth in Le Castellet.
 A red-flagged Imola event saw the APR crew battle for the lead in the middle stages of the race, before they eventually claimed third place.
 With a victory at the 4 Hours of Spa-Francorchamps in August, Lendoudis and his teammates ascended to the lead of the Pro-Am championship.
 However, contact at the final round caused the team to drop to second in the Pro-Am standings.

+Lendoudis continued to make appearances in historic racing, winning race 2 at Spa in the Endurance Racing Legends series in 2025 at the wheel of a Mercedes C11.

 It was announced in November 2025 that Lendoudis would race a wingless Peugeot 9X8 Hypercar in the 2026–27 Asian Le Mans Series season after acquiring one of the cars.
+He also signed on for a season in the 2025–26 Asian Le Mans Series, partnering Quinn and Cem Bölükbaşı at Nielsen Racing.